AmirTheFree/pylocalhost/README.md

 ### Description

 This is a web-based file explorer and its root path is your ~/Pylocalhost directory.
 It is useful for serving HTML files,Ajax and every thing that need a webserver.Its file explorer has a sweet GUI.Its simple and lightweight!
-Enjoy :)
+Enjoy! :white_check_mark:

 We try to make it better.
 You can help us too! how? by submitting your issues (if you have) or making pull requests!